MugenMicko/voron/V0/5015_Toolhead/README.md

 Plugin, test the fans and redo your X offset as it will probably have changed slightly.

+## Neopixels:

+I'm not going to go into the wiring of the Neopixels here.
+Do make sure the cables interconnecting the two Neopixels is long enough to loop up both sides of the cowl and above the extruder mount at the rear.

-To configure the Neopixels in Klipper, I'd suggest using the StealthBurner config file, and change the following:
+To configure the Neopixels in Klipper, I'd suggest using the StealthBurner config file and change the following to assign the two Neopixels a wider range of colours:

 ```
 variable_logo_idx:              "1,2"